applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+What 's the first product scheduled to be released in May?

+- the first product to be released in May is Univers 33 which is mobile phone. it will be released on May 26th. do you want more details about it?

 I heard that there is an awards and recognitions session scheduled. is that correct?

 - unforntunately, you have a wrong information.
 The Awards and Recognitions Session scheduled for Outstanding Emplyee of the Month has been cancelled. do you want more details about it?